The way you charge your jet ski battery is very simple and not too different if you were charging a battery in a car.

 If the battery charger is not a smart charger then you run the risk of overcharging the battery.

 Most, if not all, jet skis use a 12-volt battery.
 The biggest thing to worry about is the physical size of the battery.
-Every battery is given a size, for example, a typical size for a Sea-Doo is a size 30, 20 or a 16.
+Every battery is given a size, for example, a typical size for a Sea-Doo is a size 30, 20, or 16.
 Make sure you get the correct size battery for your jet ski when you replace it.

 A Trickle Charger is not as common as they used to be and have been replaced with Smart Chargers.
 A Trickle Charger would be a very slow way to charge a battery but I would not recommend a trickle charger.